Harald-U/knative-handson-workshop/docs/3-DeployKnativeService.md

 ## Sample application

-In this workshop we will use the [Hello World - Node.js](https://knative.dev/docs/serving/samples/hello-world/helloworld-nodejs/index.html) code sample from the Knative documentation site.
+In this workshop we will use one of the [Hello World](https://knative.dev/docs/serving/samples/hello-world/) code sample from the Knative documentation site.

-I have taken the liberty to copy the sample code into this Github repository so that everything is in one place.
+I have taken the liberty to copy the Node.js sample code into this Github repository so that everything is in one place.

 This is the application code: